TrackerSB/Green2/CONVENTIONS.md

 #### CSS files
 Place CSS files containing rules for specific classes or dialogs in the same package as the class they are refered to.

+## Licenses
+* Add the license to every file before the package declaration.
+* Do not add a license to `package-info.java` files.

 ## Language features

 ### Java